Showing posts with label driving. Show all posts

 Day 5: Saturday, February 10, 2007

-Teresa ate a sandwich for lunch and Becky and I ate snacks.
+Teresa had a sandwich for lunch, and Becky and I had snacks.

 I went to the heavy and light equipment area to pass out ink pens, notepads, and business cards.

-Becky stayed to condense down our boxes and she began loading the van.
+Becky stayed to condense our boxes, and she began loading the van.

 We had everything loaded and left the parking lot by 2:20 P.M.

-We took interstate I-85 south to I-20 out of Georgia.
+We took Interstate I-85 south to Interstate I-20 out of Georgia.

-We stopped in Pell City at Burger King where I order a whopper junior, fries, and coke.
+We stopped in Pell City at Burger King, where I ordered a Whopper Junior, fries, and Coke.

-Teresa drops Becky off at her house and she drives home, to meet her husband and family for they are going out to eat dinner.
+Teresa drops Becky off at her house, then drives home to meet her husband and family, as they are going out to dinner.

 Tuesday, December 16, 2014